flutter/engine/lib/web_ui/README.md

 ### Rolling Noto Font Data

-In order to generate new font data for Noto fallback fonts, run:
+In order to generate new data for the Noto fallback fonts, run:

 ```
 ./dev/felt generate-fallback-font-data --key=<your GoogleFonts API key>